kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 In other cases you may want to restart your browser or laptop (quite undesirable, so try the hard refresh many times).

 **Extra**:
 On macOS this script is run as a job.
-Here is how to manuever:
+Here is how to maneuver:

 ```bash
 jobs # view all running jobs